-The evaluated product is assumed to be operated under the following configuration and assumptions.
+The evaluated product is assumed to be operated in the following configuration and assumptions.

-It is assumed that the TOE will be located in an environment where physical components of the TOE and its interfaces are protected from unauthorized access.
-The TOE shall be properly configured and maintained according to the guidance documents.
+It is assumed that the TOE is located in an environment where physical components and interfaces of the TOE are protected from the unauthorised access.
+For the operation, the TOE shall be properly configured, maintained, and managed according to the guidance documents.